codewitch-honey-crisis/htcw_mpm_parser/README.md

 A pull parser for reading multipart MIME data

 Requires very little memory.

-- Aside from a few fields in the context structure, it only uses whatever memory you give it.
+- Aside from a few fields in the context structure, it only uses whatever memory you give it

-- Streaming, so it doesn't have to preload anything.
+- Streaming, so it doesn't have to preload anything

 - Pull parsing, so no complicated callbacks to implement

-- Flexibly loads from any source.
+- Flexibly loads from any source

+- Straight C, cross platform, and no dependencies other than the C runtimes

 example:
 ```c